aksisonline/active-chat/README.md

 **Where privacy meets conversation.
 Secure, Anonymous, Serverless messaging for your peace of mind.**

-Active Chat is a revolutionary messaging platform that prioritizes your privacy above all else.
+Active Chat is a super simple messaging platform that prioritizes your privacy above all else.
 Unlike traditional chat applications, we don't store your messages on any server - everything happens in real-time through secure broadcasts that disappear the moment you close your browser.
 It's simple, secure, and surprisingly fun.

 ## ✨ Key Features